 My research interests are in Security for Medical Cyber-Physical Systems (CPS) and Internet of Things (IoT).
 I am particularly interested in preserving user safety in the presence of malicious actors, for a variety of CPS and IoT applications.

 My current work is focused on mitigating sensory-channel attacks on wearable systems; transparent authentication for AR head-mounted displays; environment-coupled information security solutions for body area networks; developing an alarm system for interoperable medical device systems; and building secure residential IoT systems.

 Phone: 508-831-6571 (I do not check voice mail, please email)

-**My New Book**Body area networks (BANs) are networks of wireless sensors and medical devices embedded in clothing, worn on or implanted in the body, and have the potential to revolutionize healthcare by enabling pervasive healthcare.
-This book lays the foundations of how BANs can be redesigned from a cyber-physical systems perspective (CPS) to overcome these issues.
+Body area networks (BANs) are networks of wireless sensors and medical devices embedded in clothing, worn on or implanted in the body, and have the potential to revolutionize healthcare by enabling pervasive healthcare.
+This book lays the foundations of how BANs can be redesigned from a cyber-physical systems (CPS) perspective to be safe, secure and sustainable.

 Introducing cutting-edge theoretical and practical techniques and taking into account the unique environment-coupled characteristics of BANs, the book examines how we can re-imagine the design of safe, secure and sustainable BANs.